Docker Sandbox

 SSH/SFTP Host Key Verification

-Trust On First Use means the first connection to any new host is implicitly trusted.
+You can manage stored host keys from the credential management interface.
 For high-security environments, pre-load known host keys via the API before establishing connections.